np-guard/netpol-analyzer/docs/ingress_analysis.md

 - Selecting ingress-controller deployment by `podSelector` in a network-policy rule is not supported yet. if ingress connections from a specific ingress-controller namespace (from above) is allowed to a cluster's peer, we assume it is allowed from any ingress-controller-pod in that namespace.

-- For each supported ingress-controller, the connectivity line is of the form:
+- For a supported ingress-controller, the connectivity line is of the form:
 `{<ingress-controller-namespace-name>}` => `dst` : `connections`, where `dst` is a workload in the cluster.

+- If external ingress to a workload is allowed from any ingress-controller or at least all supported ingress-controllers, then the connectivity line is of the form:
+`{ingress-controller}` => `dst` : `connections`, where `dst` is a workload in the cluster.

 - When ingress connection is enabled to a workload by Ingress/Route objects and there is no network-policy rule that denies or restricts this connection, the output will include a connectivity line for each specific ingress-controller from the list above